Loader gif

 The bottom line

 Although an IRS communication, such as a call, might be unexpected, stay calm and keep your personal and financial information to yourself.
-Let the IRS know about impersonations so you can help them catch the phonies and save other innocent taxpayers from potential financial ruin.
+Let the IRS know about impersonations so you can help them catch the phonies and other innocent taxpayers from potential financial ruin.

 More to explore: